 The walls feature white oak paneling and the floors are a decadent marble.

 Artwork includes paintings, murals, and relief artworks.
 The lobby has a relief artwork representing Adam and Eve and another with Christ in the garden at Gethsemane.
-Other paintings throughout the building are a mix of scenes from the life of Jesus Christ and nature scenes of California landscapes.
+Other paintings throughout the building feature scenes from the life of Jesus Christ and nature scenes of California landscapes.

 2019 Open House & Rededication